rago89/my-study-guide/objects.md

 ## deleting properties

-To delete a property is use the delete keyword, if you try to delete an property that doesn't exist is no going to be ani error and also nothing is going to happen, when you delete a property of an object where it was created it will delete also in the prototype chain
+To delete a property is use the delete keyword, if you try to delete an property that doesn't exist is no going to be any error and also nothing is going to happen, when you delete a property of an object where it was created it will delete also in the prototype chain

 if you create a configurable property using globalThis it can delete the property, but trying to delete a variable declared with var that belongs to the global object is going to be false